iupNZdsLJM/repobee-canvas/README.md

     uploads.
 If so, the command sends a welcome message to all students participating in the assignment.

-    Sending a message to all students is needed to create a submission in Canvas for each student group participating in the assignment.
+    To create a submission in Canvas for each student group participating in the assignment a message is send to each submission.
 Without this message, repobee-canvas cannot discover the students working in a group.

-    Furthermore, by sending a message like the default message "This assignment is managed by repobee-canvas.", you are transparent about repobee-canvas managing this assignment.

-    If you want to send a different message that the standard message, you can either configure this globally via the config wizard, or use the command-line option `--canvas-start-assignment-message`. *Note* You can
-    also use this command to send messages to Canvas submissions.
+However, this comment is immediately removed again, so you do not see it unless something is going wrong.

 2. Generate the students file used by RepoBee.
 RepoBee uses the students file to create a GitHub team or GitLab suborganization for groups of students